A couple times a year we get calls from customers who have had their new furnace installed by another HVAC contractor.

 Make sure that when you have a HVAC company give you a free estimate on a new furnace or air conditioner they do a heat gain or heat loss calculation.

-It’s common practice, and unacceptable if they don’t calculate one for you.
+It’s common practice, and unacceptable if they don’t use a furnace size calculator to determine the right furnace for you.

 What is a heat calculation?

-A heat calculation is used to determine how much heating or cooling your house needs, using BTU’s (British Thermal Units).
+A furnace size calculator is used to perform a heat calculation to determine how much heating or cooling your house needs, using BTU’s (British Thermal Units).

 A few factors are required for this calculation, including: